OLOG eNewsletter Term 1 Week 8

 Wednesday 21st of May – National Simultaneous Storytime.

-Premiers’ Reading Challenge
+Runs Until 7th of September – Premiers’ Reading Challenge

-Library Open Hours and Borrowing Times
+Library Opening Hours and Borrowing Times:

 Our Mission: